rateldajer/markcrowley/_pages/rdgrp-f23.md

 ---
 layout: page
-permalink: /rdgrp-w24/
+permalink: /rdgrp-f23/
-title: Winter 2024 Reading Group
+title: Fall 2023 Reading Group
-titleheader: Winter 2024 Reading Group
+titleheader: Fall 2023 Reading Group
 description: Reading group on the latest topics in Artificial Intelligence
-rdgrp-bib-file: rdgrp-w24
+rdgrp-keyword: rdgrp-f23
 order-start: 1
 order-end: 10
 nav: false
 showtitle: true
 shownotes: true
 showbiborder: true
+showdiscusseddate: false
 ---

 <hr/>

-<h2>First meeting: ???, 2024!</h2>
-**Location:** TBD.

-All are welcome.

 <h2>Motivation</h2>
 Continuation of last year's <a href="/rdgrp-s23/">Transformers Reading Group</a> keeping the theme on Generative AI and RL to start, but who knows where it will go!